Updated 16th July 2020

 The Channel Islands are made up of Jersey – the biggest of the islands – and the group of smaller islands known as the Bailiwick of Guernsey (which comprises the islands of Guernsey itself, the most northerly of the Channel Islands, Alderney and Sark).

 All are small islands – Jersey, for example is only 45.5 square miles in area – and mostly rural and semi-rural.
 The exceptions are the “capital” towns of St Helier in Jersey and St Peter Port in Guernsey.

 It means that almost all roads in all of the islands are quite narrow and traffic slow-moving.
-Guernsey, for example, has an island-wide speed limit of just 35 mph.
+Guernsey, for example, has an island-wide speed limit of just 35 mph, while in Jersey it is 40mph.
 Small and winding lanes make driving with a caravan difficult, of course, and this is the main reason for caravans being limited to Jersey, but otherwise impossible throughout the Bailiwick of Guernsey.
 The island of Sark, for instance, has no road traffic at all, only tractors, bicycles and horse-drawn carriages, whilst Alderney’s only previous site for caravans has now become one for tents only.